-- Coaches were said to be crowed and cumbersome.
+- Coaches were said to be crowded and cumbersome.
 Most people who owned horses and carriages preferred to take their own transportation to get to the City.

 - On the parapet of the south side of The Coffin Block was a weather-worn sign “Wellington Hotel.”

 - The difference between a coffin and a casket is: a coffin has six sides and is hexagonal in shape, while a casket has four and is rectangular.

 - In the decades to come, the area surrounding The Coffin Block became the City’s first downtown core.
 It was just west of Toronto’s first permanent City Hall and what we know today as the St Lawrence Market South building.

 The Coffin Block Photos

 - Landmarks of Toronto: Volume 1 by J Ross Robertson (1894), pgs 380-384